skuzzle/snapshot-tests/readme/README.md

 Take care when reusing the same directory for multiple test classes.
 If they also by coincidence contain equally named test methods, snapshots might get overridden unintentionally.

+### Orphaned snapshot files
+Snapshot files can become orphans if, for example you rename a test class/method or you change the snapshot assertions within a test.
+This framework comes with a sophisticated approach for detecting those orphaned files.
+By default, we will log a warning with the found orphan.
+You can temporarily place the {@link DeleteOrphans} annotation on a snapshot test class to have those files deleted automatically.